cc32d9/eosio_light_api/README.md

 * Retrieve all accounts in all known EOS networks dependent on a public key:
  `http://apihost.domain/api/key/KEY`

-* `http://apihost.domain/api/networks` lists all known networks and their information.

 * `http://apihost.domain/api/sync/eos` returns a plain text with delay in seconds that this server's blockchain database is behind the real